 As a mutual, the Society's members can have a say in how the Society operates, which is very important to the Society's culture and ethos.
-It ensures the Society remains focused on what really matters - its members and their needs.
+It ensures the Society remains focussed on what really matters - its members and their needs.

-The Board believes in responsible, respectful collaboration, and over 200-plus years as a friendly society, it has shown that so much more can be achieved by coming together.
+The Board believes in responsible, respectful collaboration, and for over 200 years as a friendly society, it has shown that so much more can be achieved by coming together.

-The Directors are appointed by resolution, in accordance with the Rules, at the annual general meeting of the Society (AMC).
+The Directors are appointed by resolution, in accordance with the Rules, at the Society's Annual Moveable Conference (AMC), the annual meeting of the Society.